-- 57.37 Theaters, indoor. - 57.38 Any other use determined to be of the same general character as the foregoing permitted uses, but not including any use that may become noxious or offensive in a "C-2" District. - 57.39 Accessory uses, as described in Article III.
+- 57.37 Theaters, indoor. - 57.38 Any other use determined to be of the same general character as the foregoing permitted uses, but not including any use that may become noxious or offensive in a "C-2" District. - 57.39 Accessory structures which are customarily incidental to the principal uses and in compliance with Article III.